-Following the death of any patients of The Ridgeway Surgery we are now obliged to inform [Provider Trust] NHS Trust, Medical Examiner Service.
+Following the death of any patients of The Ridgeway Surgery we are now obliged to inform Dudley Group of Hospitals NHS Trust, Medical Examiner Service.

 Medical examiner offices at acute trusts now provide independent scrutiny of non-coronial deaths occurring in acute hospitals.
 The role of these offices is now being extended to also cover deaths occurring in the community.